vippsas/vipps-magento/README.md

 Using built-in Magento grid filter you could easily find all requests per order that you are interested in.

+# Integration

+## Klarna Checkout

+There is a known issue when using Vipps as an external payment method for Klarna Checkout.
+When customer fills in checkout form using data that were used before, customer will see an error:

+`Please check the shipping address information. "firstname" is required.
+Enter and try again. "lastname" is required.
+Enter and try again. "street" is required.
+Enter and try again. "city" is required.
+Enter and try again. "telephone" is required.
+Enter and try again. "postcode" is required.
+Enter and try again.`

+This issue will be fixed in next releases.

 # Magento